 Use Easelly to generate unique graphics and email templates that include the body of your email.
 You can use templates (like the one below) or “Start Fresh”!
 This is a great way to retain subscribers – it’s unique and fun.
 Learn more about using infographics in your email campaigns.

-When it comes to using Easelly’s Infographic Maker, there really are no limits to how you can use the images.
+Wit Easelly’s library of infographic templates, there really are no limits to how you can use and repurpose your infographics.
 These are just a few of our favorite non-conventional ways to use infographics.
-We’d love to hear from you: